 T-cell acute lymphoblastic leukemia (T-ALL) is characterized by translocations of oncogenic transcription factor genes and T-cell receptor loci.
 This study reported the first case of T-ALL with TCR alpha/delta (TRA/D) locus rearrangements associated with t(11;14)(p13;q11.2), inv(14)(q11.2q32), and clonal evolution of JAK2 rearrangement.
-Empire Genomics’ JAK2 break-apart probe was used to detect a novel JAK2 translocation, t(8;9)(p22;p24), in the subject under study.
-As the patient tested negative for JAK2 rearrangements at diagnosis, the translocation must have developed with disease progression.
-The researchers recommend follow-up cytogenetic evaluations and supporting tests, specifically FISH, to monitor cytogenetic clonal evolution in cancer patients.
+Our JAK2 break-apart probe was used to detect a novel JAK2 translocation, t(8;9)(p22;p24), in the subject under study.
+As the patient tested negative for JAK2 rearrangements at diagnosis, the translocation must have developed during disease progression.

 Related Probes: JAK2 Break Apart Fish Probe